-The Research Council covers the first phase, from technology to the pre-commercial phase, where there is still close interaction with professional and research communities.
-At the same time, close dialogue with market players (investors, clients, partners etc.) is strategically important in order to ensure the right technology and risk focus, as is a sufficient trigger effect leading into the next phase after the project’s completion.
+Norway’s funding system targets different funding gaps in relation to the commercialisation of research results.
+The Research Council covers the first phase, from technology to the pre-commercial phase.
+There is still close interaction with professional and research communities during this phase.
+At the same time, close dialogue with market players (investors, clients, partners etc.) is strategically important in order to ensure that the project is on the right track.
+The goal of the project is to reduce technology and market risk in order to ensure a trigger effect in the next phase once the project is completed.

-The call is for proposals for a new Commercialisation Project that has not previously been awarded funding by the Research Council.
+The call is for proposals for a new Commercialisation Project that has not previously been awarded commercialisation funding by the Research Council.

 The Norwegian-language call for proposals is the legally binding version.